tnestico/xwoba/README.md

-# xwoba
+# Modelling xwOBA
-Recreating MLB xwOBA using KNN
+This porject shows my methodology in creating an xwOBA metric using the KNN algorithm.

+This Notebook includes all code that I wrote for this project.